 - We do need to have reliable methods of contacting members, namely postal address, telephone number and email address.
-Email addresses should be unique to ensure confidentiality. - We do not require a member's date of birth.
-If a member wishes to enter age-limited (Juniors or Seniors) events, then we operate on an honour basis.
-However, if international events are involved there will be an SBU event convenor who will verify compliance with the age limits as required.
-Above the age of 25 years, all members are classified as Adults on the membership database. - We have no way to avoid a member appearing in masterpoint promotions lists. - We do not normally send out emails on behalf of any other organisation unless they are specifically bridge related.
-For example, we may promote bridge events not run by the SBU, and we may provide information issued by others if we believe it will be of interest to members. - Any queries regarding how an SBU member's data is held or used should be directed to the Data Protection Officer (membership@sbu.org.uk).
+Email addresses should be unique to ensure confidentiality. - From September 2023 new SBU members will be asked to provide their date of birth if they want to take advantage of Youth membership (under 31) or wish to play in age related Senior events.
+Date of birth details, when provided, will be stored securely as described above. - We have no way to avoid a member appearing in masterpoint promotions lists. - We do not normally send out emails on behalf of any other organisation unless they are specifically bridge related.
+For example, we may promote bridge events not run by the SBU, and we may provide information issued by others if we believe it will be of interest to members. - Any queries regarding how an SBU member's data is held or used should be directed to the Data Protection Officer dataprotection@sbu.org.uk.